Prahladind9/backend-v1/Spring/spring-exam/course1/module01/README.md

 15) What does component-scanning do?
 16) What is the behavior of the annotation @Autowired with regards to field, constructor and method injection?
 17) What do you have to do, if you would like to inject something into a private field?
 How does this impact testing?
+18) How does the @Qualifier annotation compliment the use of @Autowired?